 Here are 5 tips for leading and keeping your volunteers

-- Last one out- “thank you for always making sure things are taken care of when everyone leaves”
+The last one out “thank you for always making sure things are taken care of when everyone leaves”

 ~A little side note~

 I have worked with Volunteers for a number of years.
 The experiences were not always great but always very rewarding.
-What I enjoyed most, is the many lessons learned as an individual.
+What I enjoyed most, is the many lessons I learned as an individual.
 I soon discovered that true leadership lies on the inside.
-They are the individuals who bare the embarrassments, critics, work without titles, endure the gossip and still get the job done while loving and building others.
-Their loyalty is not of words but of heart, (Kurline Speaks).
+They are the individuals who bare the embarrassment, and critics, work without titles, endure the gossip and still get the job done while loving and building others.
+Their loyalty is not of words but the heart (Kurline Speaks).
 We never stop learning and growing.
 Seeking ways to become better is always a great sign that you value what you do.
-On that note, let me share with you what can become a game changer for you.
+On that note, let me share with you what can become a game-changer for you.